marxin/texi2rst-generated/sphinx/gccint/host-misc.rst

 .. envvar:: USE_C_ALLOCA

-  Define this macro if GCC should use the C implementation of ``alloca`` provided by libiberty.a.
+  Define this macro if GCC should use the C implementation of ``alloca`` provided by :samp:`libiberty.a`.
 This only affects how some parts of the compiler itself allocate memory.
 It does not change code generation.

   When GCC is built with a compiler other than itself, the C ``alloca``